Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 that would reflect that — written by people who were close to the movement, who were really part of that._

-_And they were probably copying what was happening in America because in the 60s, Rolling Stone magazine started.
+_They were probably copying what was happening in America because in the 60s, Rolling Stone magazine started.
 Rolling Stone is now well-established, I believe it's quite a corporate thing now.
 But it started as a counterculture underground thing._